-In 2000, David Haynes’ son, Andrew Haynes, took over as Managing Director, in 2009 he took on the additional role of Chairman and in 2021 he became Chairman and CEO, making him the sixth generation of the Haynes family to run the business.
-In 2021, to help spearhead the Company’s future growth, he took the decision to appoint the Company’s former Finance and Commercial Director, James Broadley, as Group Managing Director, with Andrew Haynes becoming Chairman and CEO.
+In 2000, David Haynes’ son, Andrew Haynes, took over as Managing Director.
+In 2009 he took on the additional role of Chairman making him the sixth generation of the Haynes family to run the business.
+In 2021, to help spearhead the Company’s future growth, he took the decision to appoint the Company’s former Finance and Commercial Director, James Broadley, as Group Managing Director, with him becoming Chairman and CEO.

 Since 2000 the Company has expanded significantly.
 As well as opening new branches, it has also taken over the assets and trade of the businesses of Invicta Trucks in Kent and the long-established family agricultural machinery business of Oakes Bros Limited, with branches in Hampshire, Berkshire, and West Sussex.
 Today the Company operates from sites in Winchester, Newbury, Horsham, Uckfield, Wrotham Heath, Great Chart, Birchington, Sheerness, Ashford, and Canterbury, with its Head Office, Ford Transit-Centre, Accident Repair Centre, and upgraded FordStore showroom situated on an expanded 5-acre site at Ashford Road in Maidstone.